 Attendee Registration Information

-All conference participants (including NITEP and NIEPRR Fellows) will be responsible for their own 1) airfare, 2) spending money, and 3) any outside travel funds (if applicable).
+All conference participants (including NV-EPIC students and NITEP and NIEPRR Fellows) will be responsible for their own 1) airfare, 2) spending money, and 3) any outside travel funds (if applicable).

 Step 1: Apply for the Conference Experience(s)